shl211/BetfairTrading/README.md

 ## Examples

 Some examples of the BetfairAPI library can be seen in examples/, which contain some basic lightweight examples.
 These are very basic, with more advanced functionalities possible.
+Examples use live server so if you do not want bets to be matched, the recommendation is to use pricing on events that will not be picked up during pre-market.